About This Statistic

 Almost two-thirds of Americans are predicted to own a smartphone by 2017, more than a threefold increase since 2010.
 A smartphone is a mobile phone that uses an identifiable open Operating System (OS) and has more advanced computing capability and connectivity than a basic phone.
 The OS is supported by third party applications (commonly known as apps) written by the developer community.

 The operating system must be able to support a multitasking environment and user interface that can handle multiple applications at the same time.
-Two of the most popular operating systems on the market are made by Google (Android) and Apple (iOS) who had a combined stake of over 90 percent of the smartphone market share in the United States in 2013.
+Two of the most popular operating systems on the market are made by Google (Android) and Apple (iOS) who had a combined stake of over 90 percent of the smartphone market share worldwide at the end of 2016.

-The popularity of the smartphone has risen immensely since Apple introduced its first iPhone in 2007, with almost 20 percent of all Americans forecast to own an iPhone by 2014.
+The popularity of the smartphone has risen immensely since Apple introduced its first iPhone in 2007, with 43.5 percent of all Americans forecast to own an iPhone by 2016.
 The first iPhone was notably different from other smartphones at the time because it used a large touchscreen for direct finger input, rather than the need for a stylus, keypad, or keyboard.